 Here is a list of the most significant ways in which Jack

-and faster to regain his title.
-Now you can use the same methods with and
+from Lille, France.
+Now you can use the same methods with and against Jack.

 Built-in provision for updating: Now you can download